masonj5n/pwnpass/README.md

 ### Install
 `go get https://github.com/masonj88/pwnpass`
+If Go environment is default, navigate to ~/go/src/github.com/masonj88/pwnpass and `go install pwnpass.go`

 ### Usage
 `pwnpass` will ask you for a password and return a string with information on whether or not it has been pwned